 Introduction The Rangitīkei District Council (RDC) recognises the importance of obtaining the views of young people in Rangitīkei and providing a forum for obtaining advice about matters that impact youth.
 These Terms of Reference provide the RDC Youth Council with the terms for its operation.
-Purpose Reason Youth The purpose of the Youth Council is to: Council exists / intended result Strengthen engagement between Rangitīkei District Council aim/goal and young people and build young people's knowledge of Community, Council and Central Government processes to enable them to participate in community decision-making processes.
+Purpose Reason Youth Council exists / intended result aim/goal The purpose of the Youth Council is to: Strengthen engagement between Rangitīkei District Council and young people and build young people's knowledge of Community, Council and Central Government processes to enable them to participate in community decision-making processes.
 Assist and advise the Rangitīkei District Council on how it can be: a District full of opportunities that empower young people; a District that inspires young people; and a District that uses meaningful engagement to gain insight into the needs of young people.
 Develop the skills and capabilities of its members as leaders within our community.
 Encourage youth participation in civic affairs and provide a youth perspective into District issues, policies and future planning.
 Create tangible positive outcomes for our youth and wider community.
-Key Tasks The Youth Council and its members are expected to: .
-Attend the training day or weekend Attend the training day or weekend Attend to great the Yearth Council was attinged as a said to Attend as many 6 weekly Youth Council meetings as possible and at least one Committee meeting and one full Council meeting.
+Key Tasks The Youth Council and its members are expected to: Attend the training day or weekend Attend as many 6 weekly Youth Council meetings as possible and at least one Committee meeting and one full Council meeting.
 Actively participate in Youth Council meetings and get involved in activities outside of the meeting.
 Share information, learnings with other young people in the community.
 Listen to youth in the community and feedback views and ideas to Youth Council.